olin/studentgovernment/honorcode.md

 must be submitted to the Student Affairs Office, which will put the issue to a student vote, as per the policies of the Student Affairs Office.

-# Related Policies and Processes
-## ARTICULATION WITH BABSON COLLEGE, WELLESLEY COLLEGE AND BRANDEIS UNIVERSITY STUDENT JUDICIAL SYSTEMS
+## 6. ARTICULATION WITH BABSON COLLEGE, WELLESLEY COLLEGE AND BRANDEIS UNIVERSITY STUDENT JUDICIAL SYSTEMS
 Olin College has agreed with Babson College and Brandeis University to enforce their respective conduct standards when their students participate in academic, Co-Curricular and extracurricular pursuits on the neighboring (host) campuses.